What is a secondary source?

 Answer

-A secondary source describes, analyzes, or interprets a primary source.
+A secondary source is different from a primary source.
+A secondary source will describe, critique, analyze, summarize, or interpret a primary (original) source.
 A secondary source is one or more steps removed from the original event or creation.
+It is always written well AFTER an event.

 • Answered By Library Test Account